 We have a duty to ensure that appropriate transport is provided for school children.

-We encourage all children to walk or cycle to school/college as this will help to reduce the number of interactions between children as far as possible.
+We encourage all children to walk or cycle to school or college as this will help to reduce the number of interactions between children as far as possible.
 Where this is not possible, driving a child to school or college or using public transport will be an option for parents.

-You should undertake your own risk assessments and identify appropriate infection prevention control measures for passengers and employees.
+You should undertake and review your own risk assessments and identify appropriate infection prevention control measures for passengers and employees.
 You should share this information on your website as well as appropriate social media.

 Parents and carers should help their child to maintain social distancing whilst queuing at bus stops, and ensure children understand how to use transport safely.
 Children themselves are responsible for acting upon this, where they are able to.

 Schools and colleges should put in place appropriate queuing or other arrangements needed for picking up and dropping off children at school or college.